Kawaii: Industry

 Kawaii has gradually gone from a small subculture in Japan to an important part of Japanese modern culture as a whole.
 An overwhelming number of modern items feature kawaii themes, not only in Japan but also worldwide.
-And characters associated with kawaii are astoundingly popular.
-"Global cuteness" is reflected in such billion-dollar sellers as Pokémon and Hello Kitty.
+Characters associated with kawaii are astoundingly popular; "global cuteness" is reflected in such billion-dollar sellers as Pokémon and Hello Kitty.
 "Fueled by Internet subcultures, Hello Kitty alone has hundreds of entries on eBay, and is selling in more than 30 countries, including Argentina, Bahrain, and Taiwan."

 Japan has become a powerhouse in the kawaii industry and images of Doraemon, Hello Kitty, Pikachu, Sailor Moon, and Hamtaro are popular in mobile phone accessories.
 However, Professor Tian Shenliang says that Japan's future is dependent on how much of an impact kawaii brings to humanity.

 The Japanese Foreign Ministry has also recognized the power of cute merchandise and sent three 18-year-old women overseas in 2018 in the hopes of spreading Japanese culture around the world.
 The women dress in uniforms and maid costumes that are commonplace in Japan.

 Kawaii manga and magazines have brought tremendous profit to the Japanese press industry.
 Moreover, the worldwide revenue from the computer game and its merchandising peripherals are closing in on $5 billion, according to a Nintendo press release titled "It's a Pokémon Planet".

 Impact upon other cultures

-In recent years, Kawaii products have gained popularity beyond the borders of Japan in other East and Southeast Asian countries and are additionally becoming more popular in the United States among anime and manga fans as well as others influenced by Japanese culture.
-Cute merchandise and products are especially popular in other parts of East Asia, such as mainland China, Hong Kong, Macau, Taiwan and South Korea, as well as Southeast Asian countries including the Philippines, Singapore, Thailand, and Vietnam.